 Dynatrace Platform tools

 The process of defining and testing a transaction requires clients to generate a script that runs on testing agents from a worldwide network of nodes.
-The Dynatrace Recorder is a powerful but easy-to-use tool for recording transaction scripts that replay the desired client business process.
+The Windows Recorder is a powerful but easy-to-use tool for recording transaction scripts that replay the desired client business process.

 The Recorder is an application that clients can download and install on any Windows-based desktop computer.
 To record a script, clients enter the initial URL for the transaction and proceed through the transaction path just as they would in a standard browser.
 After a script is recorded, they can use simple screens in the Recorder to configure additional features such as content match tests or step names.